vladrotea/dotfiles/README.md

 - [x] Disable Ctrl+S and Ctrl+Q.
 - [ ] Find a non-distructive way to change prompt for zsh's vim plugin.
 - [ ] Clean st from the features I don't use
-- [ ] Rethink unicode strategy for i3blocks labels.
+- [x] Rethink unicode strategy for i3blocks labels.
 - [ ] Switch from Vundle to Plug
+- [ ] Decent color scheme for vimdiff